mitabanik/Haskell_learning/Codewars/README.md

-Please do NOT copy the code directly.
+Please do NOT copy the codes directly.